AppDaemon/appdaemon/docs/APPGUIDE.rst

       dependencies:
         - sound

-It is also possible to have multiple dependencies, added as a yaml list list
+It is also possible to have multiple dependencies, added as a yaml list

 .. code:: yaml